dvwz/dvwz.github.io/about.md

 I'm based in Boston, MA.

 ## What Else I Do
 My other interests are in clinical neurotechnology and signal processing for algotrading.
-I used to run [a site](http://microaggressions.com) that put [this word](https://www.merriam-webster.com/dictionary/microaggression) into the Merriam-Webster dictionary.
+I once created [a Tumblr](http://microaggressions.com) that put [this word](https://www.merriam-webster.com/dictionary/microaggression) into the Merriam-Webster dictionary.